Latest Maverick Protocol (MAV) News Update

 2. Coinbase Wallet Integration (10 November 2025)

-Overview: Maverick integrated Coinbase’s Embedded Wallets, allowing users to create wallets instantly via email and fund them with debit cards.
-This reduced friction for swapping and liquidity provision.
+Overview: Maverick integrated Coinbase’s Embedded Wallets, allowing users to create wallets via email, deposit with debit cards, and access swaps/liquidity pools in clicks.

 Conclusion